Thomsch/metric-history/README.md

 Inspire yourself from the example in `org.metrichistory.cmd.*`, they all use the public API!

 ## Building

-We use Gradle to build the project and resolve dependencies automatically.
+We use [Gradle](https://gradle.org/) to manage dependencies and compile the project the project.

+Run `./gradlew build` (or `./gradlew.bat ...` if you're on Windows) to build the project.
+Dependencies will be download automatically.

+Run `./gradlew installDist` to install the application locally.

+Run `./gradlew distZip` to create a full distribution ZIP archive including runtime libraries and OS specific scripts.

+## Testing

+Run `./gradlew test` to execute the tests.

 ## Contributing